 The National Association of School Psychologists favors “promotion plus” interventions designed to address the specific factors that place students at risk for school failure.
 With that in mind, here are questions to ask yourself about alternatives to grade retention:

-- Have you worked with your child’s teacher to identify accommodations that could increase her success in the classroom?
+- Have you worked with your child’s teacher to identify accommodations that could increase your child’s success in the classroom?
 If interventions are working, will they be continued?

 - Is your child receiving extra support?
-Does she get one-on-one or small group help to understand new ideas and complete work?
+Does your child get one-on-one or small group help to understand new ideas and complete work?

 - What type of curriculum materials and instructional strategies does the teacher use?
 How effective are they with your child?